andreffoliveira95/sword-challenge-app/README.md

 To make use of it, simply access http://localhost/documentation or go to home page http://localhost/ and click on link saying 'Documentation' after the environment is up and running.

 ##### Usage
-To use it, act like if you were a user with roleID = 1 if intended to be a manager or 2 if a technician.
-You first signup which will return a jwt token that you can paste on the "authorize" box.
+To use it, act like if you were a user.
+You first signup with roleID = 1 if intended to be a manager or 2 if a technician.
+A JWT token will be return which you can paste on the "authorize" box.
 From there you can test it.
 If you do not paste, an authorization error will be returned.

 ## Running Local Developer Environment